Published By Upzaar Team

 A rewards program is more than the benefits it offers.
 A good rewards program also creates opportunities for people to earn those benefits.

-That’s why Starbucks has been so successful in creating a loyalty program that feels like a journey, not a bombardment of ads.
+That’s why Starbucks has successfully created a loyalty program that feels like a journey, not a bombardment of ads.

-They didn’t just make the program and dip, what is really important is how they are continuously improving on it.
-They listen to their customers' feedback and upgrade as they see fit.
-Closing any gaps they feel opened up as society changes, as well as problems they have had previously.
+They didn’t just make the program and dip.
+What is essential is how Starbucks is continuously improving on it.
+They listen to their customer’s feedback and upgrade as they see fit.
+Closing any gaps, they feel opened up as society changes and problems they previously had.

-For example, many customers disliked the limited paying options they provided, and so per customer feedback decided to branch out and add different ways to pay through the app and gave each way a weight to earn stars as well.
+For example, many customers disliked the limited paying options they provided, so per customer feedback, they decided to branch out and add different ways to pay through the app and gave each way a weight to earn stars.

-Customers also didn’t like the tiers concept, Green and Gold, so they simply removed them.
-This has customers feel heard, and in turn more committed to staying with them.
+Customers also didn’t like the tiers concept, Green and Gold, so they removed them.
+This has customers feel heard and, in turn, more committed to staying with them.

-Starbucks Rewards is a great lesson in how to leverage data from multiple sources so that you can personalize your marketing messages for each user- a key step in creating an effective rewards program!
+Starbucks Rewards is an excellent lesson in leveraging data from multiple sources so that you can personalize your marketing messages for each user- a key step in creating an effective rewards program!

-It’s a good example of how companies create incentives for customers to spend more money at their stores.
+It’s an excellent example of how companies incentivize customers to spend more money at their stores.
 In this case, Starbucks rewards customers for spending more money at the store and buying more expensive items.
-This incentivizes people to buy extra drinks or snacks when they’re already in line for their coffee every morning.
+This incentivizes people to buy extra drinks or snacks when they’re already in line for coffee every morning.